Student-centric advice and objective recommendations

 Nurses can choose to work two years full-time or two years half-time.
 Full-time service will receive up to $50,000 in funds to repay loans; Half-time service will receive up to $25,000.
 It’s important to note that if nurses who work in a private practice aren’t eligible for the half-time option.

 This program requires an application.
-In 2022, the application is projected to be due in May.
+The application is usually due in May.
 Submit your application at their application portal.

 Nurse Corps Loan Repayment Program